45 Grams To Ml Water

 • Does the pressure affect the conversion?
 Pressure affects density, but the effect is relatively small for water under normal conditions.
 Changes in pressure would only introduce a minor error in the conversion unless dealing with extremely high pressures.

 • What about saltwater?
 The density of saltwater is higher than pure water because of the dissolved salts.
-Therefore, 45 grams of saltwater would occupy a slightly smaller volume than 45 ml.
+Because of this, 45 grams of saltwater would occupy a slightly smaller volume than 45 ml.
 To accurately convert the mass of saltwater to volume, you'd need to know its specific density.

 • How accurate is the 1 g/ml approximation?
-The 1 g/ml approximation is highly accurate for most everyday purposes, especially at temperatures close to 4°C. However, for applications requiring extreme precision, you'll need to use a more accurate density value for the specific temperature and pressure.
+The 1 g/ml approximation is highly accurate for most everyday purposes, especially at temperatures close to 4°C. That said, for applications requiring extreme precision, you'll need to use a more accurate density value for the specific temperature and pressure.

 • Can I use this conversion for other liquids?
 No, this conversion is specific to water because it's based on the density of water.
 Other liquids have different densities, and you'll need to use the formula Volume = Mass / Density with the appropriate density value for the liquid in question.